AlexanderAlmendral/Practica-1-TCVD/README.md

 python Scraper.py --category <food category> --stopAfter <number of recipes>

-Where you can choose to fetch all recipes just by introducing "All" value to --category argument or also choose among the following categories:
+Where you can choose to fetch all recipes just by entering "All" value to --category argument or also choose among the following categories:

 |                         |                       |                               |
 |-------------------------|-----------------------|-------------------------------|